 Do you qualify for the EITC or any other tax break that could result in a bigger return?
 Get started by checking out these five oft-forgotten deductions and credits listed below.

-1. Costs of job hunting1
+1. Costs of Job Hunting

-There are a few stipulations for deducting job search expenses (found here), but most importantly, to remain eligible the job hunter must look for work in their current field of employment.
+There are a few stipulations for deducting job search expenses, but most importantly, to remain eligible the job hunter must look for work in their current field of employment.

-2. Child care costs2
+2. Child Care Costs

 In some cases, employers offer a child care reimbursement account, but even if this isn’t an option, all employed parents are eligible for a credit worth between 20 percent and 35 percent of child care costs.1

-5. Investments for retirement4
+5. Investments for Retirement